iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

     console.log(error);
   }
 }
 function sleep(ms) {
   return new Promise((resolve) => {
     setTimeout(resolve, ms);
   });
 }
 run().catch((err) => console.error(err));
 ```

-#### Prepare file for Notarization verification
+### Verify Notarization Script

+Since you want to verify the notarization, you will also need to create a new file called `verify-notarization.js`.

+The `verify-notorization.js` will:

+1. Read the block with the notarization from your local folder.
+2. Verify the block with the notarization.

-Create new file `verify-notarization.js` and add the following code.
+You should create a new file called `verify-notarization.js` and add the following code:

 ```javascript
 const { TransactionHelper } = require('@iota/iota.js');
 const fs = require('fs');
 const fetch = require('node-fetch')
 // Network configuration
 const { networkConfig } = require("./networkConfig.js");
 const nodeURL = networkConfig.node;
 const explorerURL = networkConfig.explorer;
 // For the sake of this tutorial, some console output will be printed in a different color for better readability const consoleColor = '\x1b[36m%s\x1b[0m';
 async function run() {
     // Read and parse notarized block from file path const filePath = './notarized-block.json';